darwinai/covidnet_integration/README.md

 Please check monitorAndUploadSwift.py for more information on the folder structure it needs to be in to work properly

 4. run `./generateHospitalFolderStructure.sh`

+## Creating more mock DICOM files

+`dicom_header_editor.py` can be used to generate new copies of existing DICOM files with modified headers (same image, but with a new Patient Name, Age, SeriesInstanceUID, etc.).
+It can be useful for creating new sets of DICOM files with varying header properties for manually testing COVID-Net UI.

+At the top of `dicom_header_editor.py` are 4 variables to set:

+* `src_folder`: the folder that will contain the DICOM file to create copies from.
+* `dest_folder`: the folder where the resulting copies are outputted to.
+* `base_file_name`: the desired file name prefix for the resulting copies.
+* `data`: an array of objects, each containing the most relevant DICOM header properties and their desired values.
+The script will output as many copies as there are objects in this array.

+The script can be run using `python3 dicom_header_editor.py`.